Prince Francis Joseph of Braganza: Victim of a swindle

 In November 1909, Prince Francis Joseph had £325,000 swindled from him after purchasing what he believed to be valuable emeralds and shares in an English mining company, by an impostor passing himself off as Frederick Dennehey Vanderbilt of the famous Vanderbilt family.
 The impostor, whose real name was William Lackerstein Joachim, first met the Prince in Paris in April 1909 and a month later Joachim traveled to Vienna where he threw a dinner for him.
 Joachim managed to convince Francis Joseph of his credentials as an astute financier.
 As Prince Francis Joseph's affairs had been placed in the hands of a trustee and he was only given an allowance, he saw a friendship with supposed millionaire member of the Vanderbilt family as a good way to boost his finances.
 In October after he returned from a trip abroad, he received a number of business proposals where Joachim told him that he had recently acquired a large number of emeralds and that because he would allow him to purchase the emeralds for a good price, whereby he could then sell them for a substantial profit.

 The deal was held up after Prince Francis Joseph did not show up for an arranged meeting at a banquet.
 After an emissary informed Joachim that Francis Joseph's father had summoned him to his castle in Seebenstein, Joachim feared that he had been tricked.
 However, the next day he received a letter from the Prince in which he revealed his annoyance at being unable to attend.

 Joachim and Prince Francis Joseph next met in Berlin a week later to conclude the emerald deal.
 However, during the delay Joachim had come up with a way to swindle more money out of the Prince.
 While in Berlin, he introduced Francis Joseph to two supposed mining engineers.
 The two engineers made a good impression on the Prince, so Joachim managed to get him to part with more money by acquiring shares in the mining company that he said he was the majority shareholder of.
 A total of £325,000, £125,000 for the emeralds and £200,000 for the shares.

 As the emeralds and shares turned out to be worthless Prince Francis Joseph decided to prosecute criminally through the Austrian embassy in London.
 The majority of his money was recovered.

+Death

+During the First World War, Franz Joseph fought in the Austro-Hungarian Army and was taken prisoner.
+He was held on the island of Ischia, near Naples, where he died of heart failure, unmarried and without issue.